 The increasingly competitive global workforce of the 21st century has brought on the need for students and teachers to develop new skills and competencies in our educational systems.
-Given that the modern classroom is characterized by innovation and project-based context, schools should adopt teaching and learning methods that blend creative thinking skills and methods of instruction that integrate learning technologies into real-world contexts (Wan & Gut, 2011).
+Given that the 21st-century classroom is characterized by innovation and project-based context, schools should adopt a 21st-century teaching and learning methods that blend creative thinking skills and employs methods of instruction that integrate modern learning technologies and real-world contexts (Wan & Gut, 2011).
 To this end, educators need to be prepared to serve students in the context of new expectations to meet the demands for a more skilled workforce.
-Accordingly, professional development training for teachers should incorporate innovative methods that include relevant technology skills and practical experiences in the new classroom environment.
+Accordingly, professional development training for teachers should incorporate innovative curriculum that includes modern technology skills, and practical experiences in a 21st-century classroom environment.
 This suggests that teachers should also learn about innovative curricula that incorporate critical thinking, complex problem solving, creativity and entrepreneurial thinking, communication and collaboration, innovative use of knowledge, and financial literacy.

-How are you personally preparing to address your student’s need to develop the skills and competencies for our new realities?
+How are you personally preparing to address your student’s need to develop 21st-century skills?
 What is your district’s plan to address these increasing demand for change?
 At this point, every school system should have educators and administrators actively participating in on-going professional development that focuses on building the capacity of district-level leadership teams, principals, and teacher leaders in understanding 21st-century skills and their importance.
 According to Wan & Gut (2011), every aspect of our education system including professional development must be aligned to prepare students with the 21st-century skills.
 Not only should this professional development instruct educators on the 21st-century skills, it should also incorporate modern ideas around technology, innovative pedagogies, and new understandings of the nature of 21st-century students.
 More specifically, the professional development activities should challenge new and veteran teachers to work within more significant teaching teams and more collaborative professional learning practices (Campbell, Saltmarsh, Chapman, Drew 2013).

 Teachers of 21st-century students are increasingly experiencing classrooms where the availability and use of technology by students is ubiquitous.
 Educational researchers assert,